Master-Star-Field/LatentQuant/embeddings_squeeze/VISUALIZATION_README.md

 # VQ Visualization System

-This document explains how to use the new VQ visualization system to compare segmentation results with and without Vector Quantization.
+This document explains how to use the VQ visualization system to compare segmentation results with and without Vector Quantization.

 ## Overview